MPs will vote on Theresa May's Brexit deal on December 11 in what is the most important Parliamentary decision in decades.

-After days of debates, the Commons will vote on the plan she agreed with Brussels following months of political wrangling, both with the EU and members of her own Government.
+After days of debates they will vote on the plan she agreed with Brussels after months of brutal talks, both with the EU and members of her own Government.

 Here we look at what could happen if her Withdrawal Agreement is rejected by the Commons:

 The European Union have been adamant this is a take-it-or-leave-it deal and cannot be renegotiated.
 But if faced with the threat of a calamitous no-deal Brexit, and following a narrow Commons defeat, Mrs May might fancy testing their resolve and seeing if she can win some cosmetic changes to appease enough MPs to win a second vote.

 Having made it this far and taken brickbats from all sides for months, and repeated assertions that she will not quit, it seems unlikely.
 But this is 2018 and if the defeat is heavy enough it cannot be totally ruled out.
 However...